edlau2/Tampermonkey/README.md

 - [Torn Jail Stats.png](https://github.com/edlau2/Tampermonkey/blob/master/JailStats/Torn%20Jail%20Stats.png)

-This script adds a new section to your Home page, and display beneath the faction perks section a new section, similar to the Crimes section, displaying you bust progress - bust successes, fails, and jails.
-Bail stats are hopefully forthcoming.
+This script adds a new section to your Home page, and display beneath the faction perks section a new section, similar to the Crimes section, displaying you bust progress - bust successes, fails, jails, and bail stats.
+Bounty stats have been stuck in here as well.
 Can be used towards monitoring your progress towards those merits.

 **_Torn Jail Scores_**